 New Year’s Eve at Buddhist Temple

-Celebrations begin on February 4th, New Year’s Eve, and nowhere are the festivities more culturally interesting than at the International Buddhist Temple between around 10:00 am and midnight.
+Celebrations begin on February 13th, which is New Year’s Eve, and nowhere are the festivities more culturally interesting than at the International Buddhist Temple between around 10:00 am and midnight.
 Although the celebrations go all day, it’s at night when they become especially amazing.
+Hopefully they’ll be able to happen in 2021.

 What to Expect on New Year’s Eve